A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: TAVIE-SSG in Action

-Figure \ref{fig:TAVIE_QR_estimates_census} presents the $\tssg$ estimates of $\beta$ with $95\%$ point-wise credible intervals (see Figure \ref{fig:tavie_QR_estimates_census_all} in Supplementary Materials for complete set of results).
-For benchmarking, we compare the $\tssg$ estimates with those obtained from FAST QR~\citep{yang-FastQR-pmlr}, a large-scale approximate quantile regression method.
-The heatmap in Figure \ref{fig:heatmap_TAVIEQR_FASTQR} and the estimates in Figure \ref{fig:TAVIE_QR_estimates_census} shows that $\tssg$ achieves competitive accuracy with FAST QR while efficiently performing large-scale BQR.
+} For benchmarking, we compare against FAST QR~\citep{yang-FastQR-pmlr}, a large-scale approximate quantile regression method.
+The heatmap in Figure~\ref{fig:heatmap_TAVIEQR_FASTQR}, together with the $\tssg$ coefficient estimates and $95\%$ point-wise credible intervals in Figure~\ref{fig:tavie_QR_estimates_census_all} of Supplementary Materials, shows that $\tssg$ attains accuracy competitive with FAST QR while efficiently performing large-scale BQR.
 This comparison is particularly appropriate since both methods estimate quantiles independently, in lieu of joint modeling.